moesaleh/whipcode/docs/README.txt

     Test the service:
         $ task test

-        If you see 15 responses with "Success!" in the `stdout` field, the service is working correctly.
+        If you see 16 responses with "Success!" in the `stdout` field, the service is working correctly.

-Options:
+CLI options:
     -p, --port  PORT
         The port to listen on.
 May not always work with authbind when attempting to bind to ports < 1024. (default: 8000)